nhack/graphql-fullstack/README.md

 export let TODO_SERVICE = new OpaqueToken('app.todo.service');
 ```

-In the module you just have to configure the provider to use the backend that you like:
+In the application's module you have to configure the provider to use the backend implementation that you like:

 ```typescript
 @NgModule({